Argumentation Is: Definition, Characteristics, and Structure

 2. “I can’t imagine how it would feel if our children had to live in an unsafe environment.
 We have to do something right now to improve the environmental conditions in our city.”

-See also difference between black and white pepper
+See also difference between singly and doubly linked list

 Examples of Ethical Arguments